opanhw/MM_Neurons/README.md

 Since we need to obtain and modify neuron activations, we have made some modifications to the model source code.
 Please replace `LLaVA/llava/model/language_model/llava_llama.py` in your LLaVA project path with `open_source_model/LLaVA/llava_llama.py` and replace `mPLUG-Owl/mPLUG-Owl2/mplug_owl2/model/modeling_mplug_owl2.py` in your mPLUG-Owl2 project path with `open_source_model/mPLUG-Owl2/modeling_mplug_owl2.py` .

-You should run `src/preparation.py` for some preparation work before finding neurons like:
+You should run `src/preparation.py` for some preparation work before finding neurons.
+A sample usage command is:

 ```bash
 python src/preparation.py --model_type LLaVA --model_path YOUR_LLAVA_MODEL_PATH